 Chris: We’re gonna run just a bunch of badge scans at one second apart and I’ll hit go so we can start seeing them.
 And what you should see is that they get sent into the message queue on our left.
 We see people coming in over here on the device and in the muster view.
 It’s sort of a lot and the device will lag by a little tiny bit but it keeps up with them now.

 David: That’s pretty cool.
 So you’re getting- this is like somebody going through your gate.
 Bam!
 Bam!
 Bam!
 Bam!
-And the data is coming through XPressEntry and the handhelds get that data not quite as continuously but really close.
+And the data is coming into XPressEntry and the handhelds get that data not quite instantaneously but really close.

 Chris: Yeah, I’ll hit stop and we’ll see how long it takes to catch up.
 Stop… and haha I stopped it right there.